spectrocloud/librarium/content/docs/05-workspace.md

 # Regex for Namespaces

-Palette leverages Regex to apply Role bindings to namespaces that match a specific pattern.
-Use Regex expression to select multiple namespaces for deploying role binding.
-When we have large number of namespaces to be configured with role binding, instead of giving namespace name, generate a Regex matching to multiple namespaces.
-This will help to select all the namespaces matching the given regex to be selected together for rolebinding.
+Palette leverages Regex Pattern matching to select multiple namespaces to apply Role binding concurrently.
+When we have many namespaces to be configured for role binding, the user can provide a Regex pattern matching multiple namespaces instead of giving a single namespace name.
+This will help to select all the namespaces matching the given Regex pattern to be selected together for role binding.
+A Regex pattern must start and end with a " / ".

-Example: /^web-app/
+Example: /^palette-ns/
 <br />
 <br />